 Spyro Reignited Trilogy Accessibility Report

-Spyro Reignited Trilogy offers 21 accessibility features in the Difficulty, Getting Started, Reading, Navigation, Controls and Visual areas to aid enjoyment of the game for different players.
+We've documented 20 accessibility features for Spyro Reignited Trilogy in the Controls, Getting Started, Reading, Navigation and Visual areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Spyro Reignited Trilogy is a running, jumping, bashing and exploring game.
 It’s a re-release of the classic platform games featuring the purple dragon, Spyro.
 The attraction is the well designed levels, collecting and exploration.
 It’s an amiable game that invites players to find and collect every gem.

 You can choose between 2 different control schemes; Reignited and Classic.
 Classic reverts the controls back to the way they were in the original Spyro games, while the Reignited control scheme is the standard one in the game.